s-matyukevich/cloudfoundry-deployment/README.md

 After a while you will get running CF deployment including:
 - EC2 key pair (stored as bosh.pem)
 - VPC with NAT and JumpBox instances
-- microbosh instance
+- (micro)BOSH instance
-- CF deployment (aws_minimal CF template used) like:
+- CF deployment (we use aws_minimal CF manifest from cf-release) like:
 ```
 +------------------------------------+---------+---------------+-------------+
 | Job/index                          | State   | Resource Pool | IPs         |